AnalogJ/lexicon/docs/developer_guide.rst

     Please keep in mind the following:

     - ``lexicon`` is designed to work with multiple versions of python.
-That means your code will be tested against python 3.6 and 3.8 on Windows and Linux.
+That means your code will be tested against python 3.6 and 3.8 on Windows, Linux and Mac OS X.
     - any provider specific dependencies should be added to the ``setup.py`` file, under the ``extra_requires`` heading.
 The group name should be the name of the provider. eg: